-2.08 Union Insignia
+2.8 Union Insignia

-- a) A Union member shall have the right to wear or display the recognized insignia of the Union.
-The Union agrees to furnish to the Employer at least one Union shop card, for each of the Employer's places of operation covered by this Agreement, to be displayed on the premises.
-Such card will remain the property of the Union and shall be surrendered upon demand. - b) The recognized insignia of the Union shall include the designation "bcgeu".
+- (a) A union member shall have the right to wear or display the recognized insignia of the Union.
+The Union agrees to furnish to the Employer at least one union shop card, for each of the Employer's places of operation covered by this Agreement, to be displayed on the premises.
+Such card will remain the property of the Union and shall be surrendered upon demand. - (b) The recognized insignia of the Union shall include the designation "bcgeu".
 This designation shall, at the employee's option, be placed on stenography typed by a member of the Union.
 This designation shall be placed below the signatory initials on typewritten correspondence.

-2.09 Right to Refuse to Cross Picket Lines
+2.9 Right to Refuse to Cross Picket Lines

-All employees covered by this Agreement shall have the right to refuse to cross a picket line arising out of a dispute as defined in the Labour Code of British Columbia.
+All employees covered by this Agreement shall have the right to refuse to cross a picket line arising out of a dispute as defined in the Labour Relation Code.
 Any employee failing to report for duty shall be considered to be absent without pay.
 Failure to cross a picket line encountered in carrying out the Employer's business shall not be considered a violation of this Agreement nor shall it be grounds for disciplinary action.